SAPI: Surroundings-Aware Vehicle Trajectory Prediction at Intersections: Introduction

 \section{Introduction}

 The thriving autonomous vehicle(AV) technology is gaining more and more public attention.
+Video analytics with data captured by multiple cameras on the autonomous vehicle have been of high significance for many applications, e.g., the estimation of traffic flow characteristics, multi-camera tracking \cite{tang2018single}, vehicle/person re-identification \cite{xiao2018group,lin2019group}, and motion prediction \cite{he2020ust, deo2018convolutional, ding2019online, roy2019vehicle, gan2023mgtr}.

 To safely interact with surrounding environment, AVs are supposed to demonstrate remarkable performance to accurately predict trajectories of surrounding vehicles, so as to avoid potential collisions and risks \cite{woo2017lane,ammoun2009real,park2018sequence}.
 In addition to safety concerns, accurate trajectory prediction on surrounding vehicles also enhances the performance of model predictive control (MPC) for autonomous vehicles \cite{wang2019trajectory,ji2016path}.
 These benefits making vehicle trajectory prediction an essential task when we are entering the era of next generation transportation systems \cite{fagnant2015preparing}.
 Although vital, vehicle trajectory prediction, especially prediction for long look-ahead time, can be challenging due to the rapidly changing surrounding environment of vehicles and complex nature of driving behavior, which can be greatly affected by a number of factors, including driver's personality, road curvature, weather, traffic rules, etc.\cite{kim2017probabilistic}.

 This work focuses on predicting vehicle trajectories under one of the most challenging driving environment--intersections, where 50\% of total crashes happen \cite{usdot_2018}.
 In this paper we propose a deep learning-based approach, i.e., SAPI, to predict vehicle trajectories at intersections within long look-ahead time.
 Through a proposed environment representation strategy, SAPI incorporates real-time map, right-of-way and surrounding vehicle dynamics information in an abstract way.
 History trajectory of target vehicle is also used as one of the model inputs.
 Two encoders are introduced based on CNN and RNN in SAPI to learn patterns from surrounding environment and trajectory features separately.
 A refiner is proposed to refine the learned patterns by bridging outputted context patterns of encoder and raw history trajectory, conducting a look-back operation to further make the use of history information.
 A decoder is then used in the work to decode learned patterns and generate predicted future trajectories.